kfpgk/libfilesync/README.md

 make test
 ```

-Unit test names are preceded by `UT` and untegration test names are preceded by `IT` in the result view.
+Unit test names are preceded by `UT` and integration test names are preceded by `IT` in the result view.
 Integration tests potentially require an available test server that must be configured in `tests/config/config.h` in order to run.
 This test server is expected to have a certain configuration (e.g. allow creation of directories, refer to the integration test objects for details).

 ## Debug build